An Old-Fashioned Cornbread Dressing Recipe, Southern-Style

 - Crumble your cornbread into a greased metal casserole pan.
 Don’t use pyrex – most of it is safe to only 350 degrees, and I cook my dressing at 400 degrees.
 I like a crusty outside and a soft inside.

-- Chop a large onion and sauté it with ½-one cup of diced celery in ¼ cup of real butter.
+- Chop a large onion and sauté it with ½ to 1 cup of diced celery in ¼ cup of real butter.
 Cook until soft.
 Add the entire ingredients of the pan to the cornbread crumbs, butter and all.

 - Now add your stock.
 Start off with 6 cups.
 Mix it well with the other ingredients and let it rest for 10 minutes.
 Add another cup of stock and mix well.
 Also, add the chicken meat you got from the backs.
 This will add extra flavor to your dressing.